CVE-1999-1240

 01 // Technical Summary

-Remote attackers can gain complete control of a vulnerable system by exploiting a buffer overflow in the cddbd CD database server.
+Remote attackers can gain complete control of vulnerable systems by exploiting a buffer overflow in the cddbd CD database server.
 This allows for the execution of arbitrary commands, potentially leading to data breaches, system compromise, and denial of service.

 02 // Vulnerability Mechanism